People

 Kingston E. Armstrong completed his B.S. in Environmental Engineering Sciences at the University of California, Berkeley in the spring of 2021.
 While there, he studied contaminant transport mechanisms within natural groundwater profiles and critical superfund sites.
 He utilized deuterium/tritium dating, reactor and capture zone modeling, and colloidal interactions to practice diagnosing and hypothesizing solutions for disadvantaged communities throughout South Asia and Sub-Saharan Africa.
 The overlap of sub-rural socioeconomic development and water quality dynamics drove him to initiate his graduate career.

 Elias Zauscher graduated from NC State with his B.S. in Environmental Engineering and enrolled in the PhD program in 2023.
-His research focuses on developing new methods to simulate and assess the adoption of decentralized water systems, such as rainwater harvesting and grey water systems, on centralized water infrastructure.
+His research focuses on developing new methods to manage water distribution systems.
+First, he has created a methodology to generate new water distribution system models using open access data.
+New models will be explored to assess the performance of water distribution systems under changing demands associated with decentralized water supply systems, population growth, and depopulation.
 He was awarded a NSF Graduate Research Fellowship in 2024 to conduct this research.

 Ph.D.
 Students Graduated